top of page

 • What does insurance require?

 Insurance requires many things that impact your privacy and your freedom of choice.
 Things to think about when it comes to insurance: Insurance requires specific location for services.
 Sessions cannot run longer than 53 minutes; additional minutes can result in an extra charge, that insurance may or may not cover.
 Diagnoses are required for the insurance to cover the services.
 Having a diagnosis can impact insurance policies, coverage, including life insurance.
 Insurance says how many times you can be seen.
 By giving your insurance permission to pay for services, you are giving them permission to review your records.
 Some insurances do not cover full fee and you will still be responsible for a portion of the fees.
+Insurance does not cover couples therapy exclusively.

 • Do you offer a sliding fee?